 3. DESIGN FOR REGULAR & SUBSTANTIVE INTERACTION

-Effective virtual collaboration is a useful 21st century skill and blended learning can provide students with experience developing that skill.
+Effective virtual collaboration is a useful 21st-century skill and blended learning can provide students with experience developing that skill.
 Online platforms can be dynamic spaces for regular and substantive interaction.
 Consider this resource for designing an effective online dialogue.
-You might also evaluate potential for social media.
+You might also evaluate the potential for social media.